pamapa/callblocker/README.md

 # callblocker
 Blocks unwanted calls from your home phone, such as telemarketing, junk, spam, scam, etc.

-The callblocker acts like a normal phone.
+The call blocker acts like a normal phone.
 No additional telephone switchboard (like FreePBX or Asterisk) is needed.
-When a telemarketer is calling, the callblocker picks up the phone and automatically hangs up after a few seconds.
+When a telemarketer is calling, the call blocker picks up the phone and automatically hangs up after a few seconds.
 Like this the call is blocked.
 It's designed to run on small footprints such as a Raspberry Pi.
-In addition when the callblocker is not running (e.g. hardware broke) your home phone is still working.
+In addition when the call blocker is not running (e.g. hardware broke) your home phone is still working.
 It has the ability to check against online and offline spam lists.

 ## Features